Noah2271/cmpm-121-d3-nbilledo/src/PLAN.md

 ## D3.d Steps

-- [ ] Mobile compatibility will probably make sense.
+- [ ] Update the player position calculation (right now it's explicitly using cells as units) to allow the player a better range of movement for later geo-locational tracking.